-One way I do this, is by giving a complimentary engagement photo shoot with collections so that we work together before the wedding day and then trust is built.
+One way I do this, is by giving a complimentary engagement session with my collections so that we work together before the wedding day and then trust is built.

-Have 71 5 star reviews on my google plus page.
-It’s not to brag but just to show that I am genuine, I am compassionate and people sense that and hope my work, speaks and justifies that, in itself.
+Have 74 5 star reviews on my google plus page.
+It’s not to brag but to show that I am genuine.
+I am compassionate and people sense that and hope my work, speaks and justifies that, in itself.

 8) How do you describe your shooting style?
 Are you laid back or aggressive?
 Do you tell the whole story of the day?

 I’m a good mixture of both but it depends on how big your wedding party is.
 That’s why it’s so important to make sure you have a photographer that is a good fit with your wedding.
 If you are planning on having a big bridal party, then a more aggressive photographer will be well suited for your event.
 Reason being, you need a photographer that is going to command attention.
-I usually have a pretty relaxed quick chat with the party beforehand to remind them we’re on a time limit so they sooner we can get the photos the better.
+I usually have a pretty relaxed little chat with the party beforehand to remind them we’re on a time limit so they sooner we can get the photos the better.
 When it’s all done and over with, can’t count the number of times, I’m sincerely thanked by the bride and groom and also the wedding party.
-Mainly because it’s either scorching hot or super chilly outside.
+In part, because it’s usually either scorching hot, windy, humid, cold, chilly or drizzling.

 The second part of this question, asks the photographer if they specialize in storytelling.
 This means capturing not only the main points of the day, but also aspects of the day that you might miss.
 This could include the sky, people’s reactions during the ceremony, guests reactions during the first dance, etc…

 9) Will you help me with my time line for the wedding day?